awesome-inc/OneClickBuild/ReadMe.md

 - **major**: Manually incremented for major releases with breaking changes such as adding many new features to the solution or a new architectural design.
 - **minor**: Manually incremented for minor releases, such as regular feature implementations (backwards-compatible).
 - **patch**: Manually incremented for bug fixes or single and simple feature implementations (backwards-compatible).
-- **build**: Automatically set by the continous build server.
+- **build**: Automatically set by the continuous build server ([Jenkins](https://jenkins-ci.org/) and [Appveyor](http://www.appveyor.com/) supported).
-- **revision**: Automatically set by the build process (client and server) to reflect the source code revision the build is based on
+- **revision**: Automatically set by the build process (client and server) to reflect the source code revision the build is based on.
+Done with [Gitversion](https://github.com/GitTools/GitVersion).

-The first three version parts need to be set in `solution.targets`.
+The first three version parts should be set in `GitVersionConfig.yaml`.
+See [GitVersion Usage](http://gitversion.readthedocs.org/en/latest/usage/) for more details.

 ### Including version number to your project

-Most solution wide settings for all assemblies are stored in `SolutionInfo.cs` except of the version information, which is defined in `solution.targets` and generated into `VersionInfo.g.cs`.
+Most solution wide settings for all assemblies are stored in `SolutionInfo.cs` except of the version information, which is integrated with [GitVersion](https://github.com/GitTools/GitVersion).

-To include the solution wide properties, the items `SolutionInfo.cs` and `VersionInfo.g.cs` from the solution root need to be *added as link* into your project root and moved to the properties folder.
-After that, the original `AssemblyInfo.cs` needs to be stripped down to the following two default attributes:
+After installing `OneClickBuild` you need to strip down your original `Properties\AssemblyInfo.cs` down to the following two default attributes:

 	[assembly: AssemblyTitle("MyLib")]
 	[assembly: Guid("22669957-af00-4154-9ec9-633664d5d29b")]